 Why Are Injuries Occurring?

-Technology has come a long way to improve our work lives and change the way we interact with others and our office environment.
-Nowadays, everything on your work desk, including your computer monitor, laptop, keyboard, etc. all plays an integral part in your work life.
+Technology has come a long way to improve our work lives.
+It has changed how we interact with others and our workspace.
+Everything on your desk, including your computer monitor, laptop, and keyboard, now plays an important role in daily work.

-While these helpful advancements in technology have definitely improved our work lives, they are also placing unnecessary strain on our bodies at the same time.
+These advancements in technology have improved how we work.
+However, they also place unnecessary strain on our bodies over time.

-Some companies have started to adapt to today’s working environment by making a shift to more dynamic workspaces, such as huddle spaces.
-As a result, however, people are beginning to develop unhealthy postures that are negatively impacting their health without them even knowing it!
+Some companies have started to adapt to today’s working environment by creating more dynamic workspaces such as huddle areas.
+As a result, many people are developing unhealthy postures that affect their health without even realizing it.

 About Work-related Musculoskeletal Disorders